 About | Military Readiness Alerts & Nuclear & Terror Threats

 The Defcon Level Warning System is a U.S. based open source intelligence (OSINT) gathering, informative organization & community to keep the public updated on current world events and threats.
 We assess events and threat levels as accurately as possible through a wide variety of means to obtain open source intelligence and information.

 If you have news or alerts to share we encourage everyone from our community to to send news and alerts to us as quickly as possible so that we can keep the public accurately informed of world events and conflicts.

-Defcon Level monitors military readiness, terror threats as well as nuclear threats to the United States, and to the world globally.
+Defcon Level monitors military readiness, terror threats as well as nuclear threats, and the overall global geopolitical situation.
 Since we base our Defcon status levels on both military readiness and nuclear threat risk factors, our alert level does not always indicate risk of nuclear war since both factors are tied together.